boheling/focusPet/docs/QUICK_START.md

 - Check for JavaScript errors in popup console
 - Ensure message passing is working

+### Storage Issues
+- Check for "Extension context invalidated" errors in console
+- The extension will continue to work with local state even if storage fails
+- Look for "focusPet: Storage context invalid, skipping persistence" messages
+- Context will automatically restore when possible

 ## Debugging Tips

 ### 1. Chrome DevTools